DefectiveStudios/UniMerge-Docs/README.md

 Note that you need to merge dependencies (a.k.a. prefabs) first.
 If you try to merge a scene with prefabs containing version control markdown, Unity will spam the log with warnings, and the merge grinds to a halt.
 In version 1.6 and above, UniMerge will abort the merge and warn you about this problem.

 ## Config Window
 Generally speaking, you shouldn’t have to touch this window.
 At the top of the window is a slider for controlling the UI responsiveness while UniMerge is performing long operations.
 The value it is controlling is the number of milliseconds the UniMerge window will wait until yielding control back to Unity.
 Higher values result in faster refreshes, but less responsive Unity UI.
-Everything here has to do with loading the custom skin for the colored backgrounds.
+Everything else here has to do with loading the custom skin for the colored backgrounds.
 The text fields set name/path values that are used to load the skin and reference the custom styles that define the background colors.
 There are 9 texture fields below these to override the default colors.

 If you are red/green colorblind, just go ahead and drop some alternate colors into these textures.
 You can either create a new set of 8 images, or edit the images themselves directly.
 If anyone comes up with some good alternate color schemes, I’d be happy to include them and a drop-down to switch between pre-made schemes.